anna-berezovskaya/eTherapists/README.md

 alternate resources provided

 <b>4.
 Home Screen</b>
 I didn't get from mockup, how actually the home screen should look.
-Since the Splash Activity, according to Google, is not android best practice (I mean useless splash activity, which does not process any actions, but just displaying an information), I've just implemented the paralax effect on the Application Bar scrolling, which is the most close to the Home sceen Mockup.
+Since the Splash Activity, according to Google guidelines, is not android best practice (I mean useless splash activity, which does not process any actions, but just displaying an information), I've just implemented the paralax effect on the Application Bar scrolling, which is the most close to the Home sceen Mockup.